FE524: Prompt Engineering Lab for Business Applications

 This course explores advanced techniques in prompt engineering to optimize the performance of large language models (LLMs).
 Participants will delve into the key elements of designing effective prompts, apply various prompting techniques, and evaluate LLMs for safety and reliability.
 The course includes hands-on exercises, discussions, and real-world business applications.

-This 1-credit course will cover and aims for students to gain a general understanding of Large Language Models (LLMs).
+This 1-credit course will cover the applied use of Large Language Models (LLMs).
 There are no course prerequisites, but students will need (1) general comfort using a computer with a command-line application like Terminal or PowerShell and (2) knowledge of Python or a commitment to learning it.

 Campus Fall Spring Summer